-Some securities of a secondary fund may make distributions comprised of a return of capital and/or income.
+Emblem Diversified Income Portfolio GIF (a "principal fund") currently invests in Series I securities of the Empire Life Emblem Diversified Income Portfolio mutual fund (the "secondary fund").
+Series I securities of each secondary fund may make distributions comprised of a return of capital and/or income.
 A return of capital reduces the amount of the principal fund's original investment and may result in the return to the principal fund of the entire amount of the principal fund's original investment.
 This distribution should not be confused with "yield" or "income."
 Returns of capital that are not reinvested will reduce the net asset value of a secondary fund, which could reduce the secondary fund's ability to generate future income.
 You should not draw any conclusions about a secondary fund's (or a principal fund's) investment performance from the amount of this distribution.
 The principal funds do not pay tax on a return of capital.
-Instead, return of capital reduces the adjusted cost base of the principal fund's units of the secondary fund.
+Instead, return of capital reduces the adjusted cost base of the top fund's units of the secondary fund.